gcallah/MiscWriting/VoiceOfCommunity/voices.md

 attempting to get "back to nature" and other intentional communities.

-In response to the attempts of various bases for community to become the dominant or even exclusive basis, there has arisen what Nisbet calls the "plural community," which attempts to give each basis its proper place in a conversation of communities.
+In response to the attempts of various bases for community to become the dominant or even exclusive basis, there has arisen what Nisbet calls the "plural community," which attempts to give each basis its proper place in social life.
 Nisbet finds the beginnings of pluralist thinking in Aristotle's reponse to Plato's single-minded focus on the political community.
 He sees that tradition continuing in Burke, Tocqueville, Durkheim, and Weber, amongst others.

-In this pluralist view, when any of these forms of community becomes too dominant, the effect is a one-sided caricature of what human society ought to look like.
+*******************

-In one of Michael Oakeshott's more famous essays, "the voice of poetry in the conversation of mankind," he examines what the relationship between what he calls different "modes" of human utterance might be.
+In one of Michael Oakeshott's more famous essays, "The voice of poetry in the conversation of mankind," he examines what the relationship between what he calls different "modes" of human utterance might be.
 In doing so, he is continuing, several decades later, a inquiry he had begun in his first book, Experience and Its Modes.
 There, he had posited that we humans can experience the world through different lenses, or as he calls them, modes.
 There is, for instance, the lens